FEBRUARY 1 – 5, 2016, 2016

 SUBSTITUTE SYSTEM: The Substitute System’s phone number: 345-0064.
 The on-line system remains the same.
 If you have any questions please let me know.

 SOCIAL COMMITTEE CONTRIBUTION: Just a reminder–if you haven’t already given your social committee contribution, it’s not too late.
 See Bettie Grinnell in the Main Office with your $25–checks or cash welcome!
 Social Committee

 PARKING COURTESY: Please do not block other cars in both the Bay Street and the Polk Street parking lots.
 If you have to block a car, do it only for a few minutes and leave your Galileo Parking Hanger in plain sight in your car.
 If you do not have a Galileo Parking Hanger, see Bettie Grinnell in the Main Office.
 Mrs. Grinnell

-ASB store in room 150 is selling the popular Galileo planners.
+ASB STORE: in room 150 is selling the popular Galileo planners.
 Cost is $1.00

-For 9th & 10th, 11th & 12th:
+For 9th, 10th, 11th, & 12th:

 For 9th & 10th: